Oh May, we’re so ready for you!

 Lee Ma-ha (Jung Ji-so) is a member of the girl group Tea Party, along with other members, Yu Ri-ah (Kim Min-seo) and Shim Hyun-ji (Lim Na-young).
-Since their debut, the group haven’t achieved much success.
+Since their debut, the group hasn’t achieved much success.
 However, Ma-ha has attracted some attention due to her close resemblance to popular singer La Ri-ma (Park Ji-yeon).
 Ma-ha finds herself in a somewhat bitter first meeting with a popular idol Kwon Ryok (Lee Jun-young) who’s a member of a global boy group Shax.

 The drama is based on K-Pop, the culture, the idols, and the popularity of each.
-It takes us through the intense competition these idols are constantly subjected.
+It takes us through the intense competition these idols are constantly subjected to.
 The urge to rise and shine like a new star in the industry can often create pressure a lot more than we can imagine.

 Imitation will air on KBS2 on May 7th as a Friday drama.

 Many are looking forward to Lee Bo-young and Kim Seo-hyung working on one drama.
 With two big stars headlining this project, it’s sounding like a hit in the making.